Electric street transport is equated with clean, breathable city air, something that opinion polls have constantly shown

 Recharging takes place whilst running under the wires.

 In January 2008 Rome announced the creation of a 60 vehicle trolleybus system serving another part of the city.
 However, with experience showing that battery operation represents an Achilles heel so the next batch of 45 trolleybuses will include super-capacitors (for onboard energy regeneration) and Euro 5 reduced pollution auxiliary diesel engines for the unwired areas.
 Unfortunately whilst by summer 2013 work had started on this project and the new trolleybuses had all been built and placed into store, there have been delays in installing the overhead wiring infrastructure.
 Media reports cite two reasons for the delay, these being related to questions of irregularity related to the project's finances and an archaeological survey.

-The Tangenti Filobus (trolleybus bribes) financial scandal has also involved the construction of metro line C and has been so wide-ranging that it became front page headline news as well as the subject of television programmes and several court cases.
+The Tangenti Filobus (trolleybus bribes) financial scandal has also involved the construction of metro line C and has become so wide-ranging that it makes front page headline news as well as the subject of television programmes and several court cases.
 The dozens of arrests include a former Mayor of Rome and Mafia boss who was nick-named "one-eye" after he lost an eye in a shoot-out!
 Over 100 other people have been placed under investigation as well as several political parties, and more...
 It is likely that one or more people will end up being jailed.